 CyberGhost is one of the most popular VPN services globally and is a great VPN for New Zealand.
 The provider boasts an impressive network of VPN servers across more than 90 countries, including New Zealand, excellent streaming performance, and an unrivaled user-experience.

-CyberGhost is an excellent New Zealand VPN and offers a wide range of first-rate privacy and security features to ensure internet freedom and privacy.
-The New Zealand VPN operates on military-standard AES-256 bit encryption by default and supports powerful VPN protocols, including OpenVPN, L2TP/IPSec, and WireGuard.
+CyberGhost is an excellent option for a New Zealand VPN and offers a wide range of first-rate privacy and security features to ensure internet freedom and privacy.
+The VPN operates on military-standard AES-256 bit encryption by default and supports powerful VPN protocols, including OpenVPN, L2TP/IPSec, and WireGuard.
 This ensures your private internet data remains completely secure and anonymous.

 CyberGhost offers Perfect Forward Secrecy technology, which means that encryption and decryption keys are altered frequently.
 This makes it much difficult for hackers, cybercriminals, or even your ISP to link your internet activities back to your VPN account.